Table of contents

 Once you’ve verified that your phone isn’t currently being monitored or you’ve re-secured your phone after an attack, here’s how to stop your phone from being tracked.

-Don't jailbreak or root your phone
+1. Don't jailbreak or root your phone

-Keep your phone's operating system up-to-date
+2. Keep your phone's operating system up-to-date

 This one is pretty straightforward—as threats and security compromises are uncovered, Apple and Android take steps to patch or prevent the vulnerabilities in the operating system.
 Limit threats of spyware on your device by keeping your operating system updated.
 To ensure you’re always running the latest version, we recommend enabling automatic updates.

 Turn on or off Automatic Updates for iPhone or iPad

-- Go to Settings → General
+- Go to Settings > General.

-- Tap Software Update
+- Tap Software Update.

-- If you see an available update, tap Download and Install
+- If you see an available update, tap Download and Install.

-- To enable automatic iOS updates, tap Automatic Updates
+- To enable automatic iOS updates, tap Automatic Updates.

-- Be sure that both Download iOS Updates and Install iOS Updates are toggled on
+- Be sure that both Download iOS Updates and Install iOS Updates are toggled on.

 Configure Automatic Updates for Android

-- Go to Settings → About phone
+- Go to Settings > About phone.

-- Enable Auto-download over Wi-Fi
+- Enable Auto-download over Wi-Fi.

-Disable app installations from unknown sources and developers
+3. Disable app installations from unknown sources and developers

 Both Apple and Google go to great lengths to have specific security requirements for apps in their stores, ensuring greater user device safety.
-Most of the apps you will likely have on your phone are official, authorized software.
+Most apps you will likely have on your phone are official, authorized software.

 How to turn off untrusted app downloads on iPhone and Android

-Be cautious with unknown or unexpected texts
+4. Be cautious with unknown or unexpected texts

 If you’ve received a surprise text from an unknown number or Apple ID, beware—it could be a phishing or a hybrid spy-phishing scam.
-In these situations, the text may contain strange messages, urgent calls-to-action, or links that entice you to reply or tap.
+In these situations, the text may contain strange messages, urgent calls to action, or links that entice you to reply or tap.

-Regularly review location-sharing settings
+5. Regularly review location-sharing settings

 When you enable location-sharing for an app to access all the features, don’t forget to turn it off again.
 It’s common to leave permissions on when you don’t need to.

-Delete old, unused, or unknown apps
+6. Delete old, unused, or unknown apps

-Regularly check battery life and usage
+7. Regularly check battery life and usage

 Phone battery health and usage can tell you a lot about what’s happening on your device, even if you don’t notice it.
 For example, in addition to helping you identify if any unknown apps or spyware could be eating up your charge, it’s also a great way to keep an eye on all your apps.
 If you accidentally set location-sharing to “always on” for your food delivery app, your battery might help you catch the mistake.

-Use an anti-spyware and phone security app
+8. Use an anti-spyware and phone security app

 For more details on hacking prevention for your mobile devices, check out our complete guide to how to prevent your phone from being hacked.